The best places to eat, drink and stay in Norfolk

 Where to drink

 Norwich used to have a pub for every day of the year, and still has one for at least every week.
-Going around the county, some of the best are Brisley Bell, west of Norwich, sited right on the village green and a great place for a drink, a meal or an overnight stay.
+Going around the county, some of the best are Brisley Bell, west of Norwich, which is sited right on the village green and is a great place for a drink, a meal or an overnight stay.
 Similarly, the Gunton Arms, north of Norwich on the way to the coast, is set on a private estate where you can stop for a tipple and amazing meals cooked over an open fire.
 It also has rooms if you want to stay over, plus a collection of British contemporary art.

-In the Broads, call in to the Woodforde’s brewery tap, The Fur & Feather, while down in the south the Locks Tavern in Geldeston is right on the Waveney river, which forms the border between Norfolk and Suffolk.
+In the Broads, call in at the Woodforde’s brewery tap, The Fur & Feather, while down in the south the Locks Tavern in Geldeston is right on the Waveney River, which forms the border between Norfolk and Suffolk.
 Best reached by ferry from the town of Beccles, it’s a much-loved community pub in the middle of nowhere, known for live music and other events.

 Where to shop

-There’s nowhere better to shop than the Norwich Lanes, a set of narrow streets in which to browse interesting stores, buy a gift or window-shop designer outfits, plus grab a good cup of coffee or bite to eat.
-Norwich is also home to the country’s largest and longest-running open-air market and one of the best independent bookshops you’ll find anywhere, the famous Book Hive (a favourite of author Margaret Atwood).
+There’s nowhere better to shop than the Norwich Lanes, a set of narrow streets in which you can browse interesting stores, buy a gift, or window-shop for designer outfits, as well as grab a good cup of coffee or a bite to eat.
+Norwich is also home to the country’s largest and longest-running open-air market, and one of the best independent bookshops you’ll find anywhere, the famous Book Hive (a favourite of author Margaret Atwood).

 How to get around